ffapb/the-var/README.md

 Running `grunt test` will run the unit tests with karma.

 ## Publish to gh-pages
-First commit and push, then run `grunt gh-pages`
+Commit and push, then `grunt build`, and finally run `grunt gh-pages`